Episode 6: Human Understanding Isn’t Like a Door You Can Check to See if it’s Locked

 https://creators.spotify.com/pod/show/simone-aliya/episodes/6--Reflections-on-Clarity-in-Communication-From-an-Ex-Question-Monster-e30aush

 Welcome back!
-If you want to learn all about intense anxiety related to clarity in communication—a common, yet much overlooked OCD symptom—you’re in the right place, because that’s what today’s episode is all about.
-So this kind of OCD falls under the category of “Pure O,” an unofficial term used to describe a form of the disorder where obsessions are the dominant symptom and compulsions come in the form of avoiding triggers, ruminating, seeking reassurance, and confessing or simply talking about the thoughts.
+If you want to learn all about intense anxiety related to clarity in communication—a common, yet much overlooked OCD symptom—you’re in the right place, because that’s what today is all about.
+So this kind of OCD falls under the category of “Pure O,” an unofficial term used to describe when obsessions are the dominant symptom.
+Compulsions might come in the form of avoiding triggers, ruminating, seeking reassurance, confessing, or simply talking about the thoughts.
 In other words, the compulsions are more mental and abstract instead of physical.
-Today, I’ll share my experience with obsessions related to clarity in communication and with increasing my tolerance for the unknown in conversation and more.
-Because let’s face it—like many OCD symptoms, obsessive concern with clarity in conversation is simply a manifestation of the fundamental intolerance for ambiguity and uncertainty that characterizes OCD.
+Today, I’ll share my experience with obsessions related to clarity in communication and with increasing my tolerance for the unknown in conversation and beyond.
+Because let’s face it—like many OCD symptoms, obsessive concern with clarity in conversation is simply a manifestation of the fundamental intolerance for ambiguity and uncertainty that characterizes the disorder.

 To finish reading this episode, please subscribe for free to my substack simonealiya.substack.com.
 To listen, head over to spotify using the link above!